jeremyneveu/m2-npac-grac/chapters/en/04_astrophysical_emissions.md

 \left|\frac{\dd t}{\dd z}\right| =  \frac{1}{H_0} \frac{1}{(1+z)\sqrt{\Omega_\Lambda + \Omega_\mathrm{m}  (1+z)^3}},
 $$

 with a negligible contribution from the energy density associated with the radiation, $\Omega_\mathrm{r}$.

-The evolution of the star formation rate, $\Psi$, determines the evolution of the fraction of the baryonic mass contained in stars and gas, as well as the enrichment of the interstellar medium in galaxies.
+The evolution of the star-formation rate, $\Psi$, determines the evolution of the fraction of the baryonic mass contained in stars and gas, as well as the enrichment of the interstellar medium in galaxies.
 For example, the mass density contained in stars, $\rho_\star$, can be calculated from the following conservation equation:
 $$
 \frac{\dd \rho_\star}{\dd t} = (1-R) \Psi
 $$